 December 08, 2011 | 4 Comments

-In May 2011, after record snowmelt caused a surge in cheap hydropower for Bonneville Power Association (BPA), the utility made a bold move and decided that it would not accept wind power from wind farms with which it had signed power purchase agreements.
+New Hampshire, USA -- In May 2011, after record snowmelt caused a surge in cheap hydropower for Bonneville Power Association (BPA), the utility made a bold move and decided that it would not accept wind power from wind farms with which it had signed power purchase agreements.

 The decision, which came down through an Environmental Redispatch Record of Decision, allowed BPA to curtail wind generation during times of high hydropower generation, lower electric demand, and high wind generation without any compensation to wind project owners.
 The curtailments took place thoughout the spring.